gosub-com/Zurfur/README.md

 ## Basic types

     int8, uint8, byte, int16, uint16, int32, int, uint32, uint, int64, uint64
-    float32, float64, xint, xuint, decimal, string, array, list, map
+    float32, float64, xint, xuint, decimal, string, Array, List, Map

 `byte`, `int`, and `uint` are aliases for `uint8`, `int32`, and `uint32`.
 `string` is an immutable array of UTF8 encoded bytes.  `xint` and `xuint` are extended integer types, which could be 32 or 64 bits depending on run-time architecture.

-`array<type>` is identical to an array.
-Type definitions like `[]int` are shorthand for `array<int>`.
+`Array<type>` is identical to an array.
+Type definitions like `[]int` are shorthand for `Array<int>`.

-`list<type>` works just like an array, but has a capacity and dynamic size.
-It's similar to C#'s `list`, except that it indexes using a `ref` return.
+`List<type>` works just like an array, but has a capacity and dynamic size.
+It's similar to C#'s `List`, except that it indexes using a `ref` return.
 It acts just like an array including the ability to modify a field of a struct.

-## Public, private, and capitalization

-Capitalized variables are public by default, and lower cased variables are private by default.
-Public things should be capitalized, and private things should not be.
-This behavior can be changed by using the `public` and `private` qualifiers.

-For some reason, the most basic built in types like `int` and `float32` are lower case even though they are public.
-Nobody knows why this is, but the convention appears to go back to the goes back to the 1970's, perhaps even further.
-PS.
-Likewise, the math intrinsics like `sin`, `min`, and `max`, might also be lower case.
-What do you think?
+## Namespace/using

+Unlike in C#, functions and variables may be at the namespace level, but they must be static or const.
+Because of this, there is no need for a static class as a namespace will accomplish the same thing.
+TBD: Do we want to use the keyword module instead?
+We'll use namespace for now since namespaces don't imply an opaque unit and can be stiched together from files located anywhere.

+`using Zurur.Math` would dump the intrinsic math functions, `Cos`, `Sin`, etc. into the global symbol table.
+If you want to froce them to be prefixed with `Math.`, it can be done with `using Math=Zurfur.Math`.

 ## Casting